vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 0             0x0             Squashfs filesystem, little endian, version 4.0, compression:xz, size: 18464354 bytes, 2026 inodes, blocksize: 262144 bytes, created: 2022-06-02 18:01:34
 ```

-With `unsquashfs` all the files can be extracted.
+With `unsquashfs` all files can be extracted.

 With the same process the kernel image can be extracted.

 ## Patch the Firmware to get a Root Shell
-The device implements a shell accessible over SSH or internal webserver.
+The device implements a shell called **cpshell** accessible over SSH or internal webserver.
 However, this is not a linux shell, it has only limited application-related commands.
 We are now going to patch this shell to get a linux root shell.

 The device firmware is based on Linux and the application is almost completely written in Python.

 ### Patching the CPSHELL

 In the `/service_manager/` directory there is a python bytecode file called `cpshell.pyc`.
 It implements the reduced cradlepoint shell.
-If we decompile it with `decompyle3` (https://pypi.org/project/decompyle3/), we can find following interesting code blocks:
+After decompiling it with `decompyle3` (https://pypi.org/project/decompyle3/), following interesting code blocks can be found:
 ```
             if self.superuser:
                 self.cmds.update({'sh':(